This page is dedicated to the most Frequently Asked Questions about Mudi and Komondor that I have received.

 How difficult is the corded coat?

 Once the puppy coat phase is over with (anywhere from 16/18 months - 2 years) the coat is relatively easy to maintain.
 Picking out anything such as twigs, seeds or leaves that have gathered and occasionally re-splitting the cords will not take anymore of your time than what it would take to brush the average dog, the only difference being with a Komondor it must be done by hand.
+If you wish to keep the coat in show condition, the bathing can be tedious.
 Please visit my 'Komondor Coat' tab at the top of the page for a more in depth view of the Komondor's coat!

 Do Komondor handle the heat well?

 The Komondors coat work as a ventilator for both the heat and the cold.
 When it is cold, the thick, dense coat allows for them to remain warm.
 When the weather changes to heat, the cords prevent the sun from reaching and heating the skin and therefore increasing the dogs body temperature.
-A Komondor should never be shaved to the skin, particularly not to prevent them from 'overheating' as this will only make it worst.
-Many Komondor when shaved develop heat stroke, and even more end up with hot spots which their owners claim were never an issue until shaved in the particular area.
-My komondor have handled all weathers well, in the sun when it is warm they can become more lazy and seek out shaded areas which should always be provided, but in terms of being uncomfortable with the weight of their coat or heat becoming trapped in the cords, I have never had any issues.
+A Komondor should not be shaved to the skin, particularly not to prevent them from 'overheating' as this will only make it worst.
+Komondor when shaved are at higher risk of developing heat stroke, and even more end up with hot spots which their owners claim were never an issue until shaved in the particular area.
+My komondor have handled all weathers well, in the sun when it is warm they may seek out shaded areas which should always be provided, but in terms of being uncomfortable with the weight of their coat or heat becoming trapped in the cords, I have never had any issues.